Engin-Boot/capture-behavior-of-a-visit-counter-nishitsb/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given: I have the record of registrations of the pateints for all days And the calendar mentioned all working days and holidays.
+  Given: I have the record of registrations of the patients for all days And the calendar mentioned all working days and holidays.

   When: I calculate total number of registrations on working days and holidays.